 Johannesburg to Cape Town, South Africa

-While the Blue Train may be the most famous train in South Africa, you don't need to pay the big bucks to enjoy this scenery, as the Shosholoza Meyl trains follow the same lines and are much more affordable and still perfectly safe.
+While the Blue Train may be the most famous train in South Africa, you don't need to pay the big bucks to enjoy this scenery.
+The Shosholoza Meyl trains follow the same lines, are much more affordable, and still perfectly safe.
 The iconic views of Table Mountain are just a part of the attractions here, with the beautiful wine region around the Cape offering some lovely scenery to enjoy too.

 Yaounde to Ngaoundere, Cameroon

-This is quite a long journey that takes around seventeen hours when running on time, and reveals some of the fascinating culture around trains, with the vendors carrying trays of fruit and food on their heads at each stop.
-The route passes through some attractive scenery, with rolling hills and the greenery of the forests along much of the route.
-While it may not be the most modern of trains, it is certainly the best way to carry out this journey.
+This is quite a long journey that takes around 17 hours when running on time, and reveals some of the fascinating cultures around trains, with the vendors carrying trays of fruit and food on their heads at each stop.
+The route passes through some beautiful scenery, with rolling hills and the greenery of the forests along much of the route.
+While it may not be the most modern of trains, it is undoubtedly the best way to carry out this journey.

 Cairo to Aswan, Egypt

-This is a stunning line that follows the route of the Nile for much of the way, and the views of herds of camels, along with the stark contrast between the greenery around the Nile and the desert elsewhere makes for a visually stunning trip.
-The one hiccup with this route is that tourists cannot purchase tickets for the daytime trains at the station, only for the more expensive overnight sleeper train, meaning they either have to be purchased online in advance or purchased from the conductor on the train.
+This is a stunning line that follows the route of the Nile for much of the way, and the views of herds of camels, along with the stark contrast between the greenery around the Nile and the desert elsewhere, makes for a visually stunning trip.
+The one hiccup with this route is that tourists cannot purchase tickets for the daytime trains at the station, only for the more expensive overnight sleeper train.
+This meaning you either have to be purchased online in advance or purchased from the conductor on the train.